-The goal of the PPP is to offer opportunities for the engagement of all citizens of Hopelink's service area to participate in the development of short- and long-term plans.
-In support of this goal, our objectives are:
+The goal of the PPP is to offer opportunities for the engagement of all citizens in Hopelink's service area to participate in the development of short- and long-term plans.
+Our objectives are:

-- To determine what non-English languages and other cultural barriers exist to public participation within Hopelink's service area. - To provide a general notification of meetings, particularly forums for public input, in a manner that is understandable to all populations in the area. - To hold meetings in locations which are accessible and reasonably welcoming to all area residents, including, but not limited to, low-income and minority members of the public. - To provide avenues for a two-way flow of information and input from populations which are not likely to attend meetings. - To provide a framework of actions appropriate to various types of plans and programs, as well as amendments or alterations to any such plan or program. - To use various illustrative visualization techniques to convey the information including but not limited to charts, graphs, photos, and maps.
+- To determine what non-English languages and other cultural barriers exist to public participation within Hopelink's service area. - To provide a general notification of meetings, particularly forums for public input, in a manner that is understandable to all populations in the area. - To hold meetings in locations which are accessible and welcoming to all area residents, including, but not limited to, low-income and minority members of the public. - To provide avenues for a two-way flow of information and input from populations which are not likely to attend meetings. - To provide a framework of actions appropriate to various types of plans and programs, as well as amendments or alterations to any such plan or program. - To use various illustrative visualization techniques to convey the information such as charts, graphs, photos, and maps.